staceybellerose/dotfiles/README.md

 |   -P   | Only run package updates |
 |   -V   | Only run VSCode extension installation |
 |   -X   | Only run XCode initialization  (OS X only) |

+### Requirements before installing

+The following applications are used in the installer.
+If the installer is run multiple times, they will be available on runs after the first.

+zenity (optional, for GUI installer) jq (optional, for non-free fonts, from Dropbox) dropbox (optional, for non-free fonts) python3 (optional, for installing python packages) ruby (optional, for installing ruby gems)

 ### Manual (Minimal) Installation